Tindora (Ivy Gourd): Uses, Benefits, And An Easy Recipe!

 Where Can You Find Tindora?

 Mainstream supermarkets in the United States are unlikely to carry fresh tindora, but you may have better luck shopping with your local ethnic grocer.
-Look for firm fruits without any visible blemishes.
+Look for firm fruits with a bright green color free of any visible blemishes.
 They’re perishable, so you should store them in a paper bag in the fridge for no more than one week for best results.

 In warm enough climates, tindora are perennials which means they grow continuously and can be harvested all year long.
 They’re most active during the summer when yields can average 12 – 15 tons per hectare (100 acres.)
 New plants can begin producing viable fruit in as little as 2 months, making them a vital food source across the world.

-In colder regions outside of the prime growing area, you may have better luck finding frozen tindora, which are often already sliced and ready to use straight out of the bag.
+In colder regions outside of the prime growing area, you may have better luck finding it in frozen form, which is often already sliced and ready to use straight out of the bag.
 These are also sold online, though cold shipping can be prohibitive.

 Tindora gourds in a basket at a market.